AndresFelipeRG/AndresFelipeRG.github.io/README.md

-## Welcome to GitHub Pages
+## Andrés Felipe Rincón Gamboa

 ### Education

 #### McGill university
 I completed a Bachelor of Engineering at McGill university.
-My major
+I completed a major in Software Engineering and Computer Science.
+During my undergraduate studies, I enjoyed all my engineering, science, design project, and management courses.
+My extracurricular activities were soccer intramurals and judo at McGill university.

 #### Laval university
 I completed 2 terms at Laval university in Electrical Engineering.
-During my

 ### Experience
 #### Software Developer internship at SAP
 - Integrated a data privacy microservice into an enterprise application